The 2MIG isolated AGNs -- 2. X-ray general properties and peculiarities: Summary

-So, we compiled all the available information on the X-ray emission characteristics (Table \ref{tab:general}) and the SMBH masses of isolated AGNs (Table \ref{tab:X-rayParam} and Table \ref{tab:SMBHmass}).
-This allowed us to build spectral models and perform SMBH mass and Eddington ratio calculations for isolated AGNs for which this had not been done previously (Table \ref{tab:X-rayParam}).
+We compiled all the available astroinformation from Swift, XMM-Newton, Chandra, NuSTAR, and INTEGRAL archives on the X-ray emission characteristics (Table \ref{tab:general}) and the SMBH masses of 2MIG isolated AGNs at $z$<0.05 (Table \ref{tab:X-rayParam} and Table \ref{tab:SMBHmass}).
+This enabled us to build spectral models and calculate SMBH masses and Eddington ratios for those isolated AGNs for which this had not previously been done (Table \ref{tab:X-rayParam}).
 All of the X-ray spectra were initially fitted with a simple power-law model.
-Further, depending on the AGN type and the value of the fit statistics, the selection and addition of other possible or expected X-ray spectrum components were performed.
+Furthermore, depending on the AGN type and the fit statistics, additional components of the X-ray spectrum were selected and included.

 We found that isolated AGNs do not tend to possess a preferential type of observed X-ray spectrum (Column ''Spectral model" in Table \ref{tab:X-rayParam}).
-There are spectra with a single simple component (e. g., ESO 215-014), with several simple components (e.g., NGC 5347, ESO 438-009), with an ionized reflection component (IGR J11366-6002, UGC 10120, NGC 5231), and with the multi components (e.g., NGC 1050 and ESO 317-038) models.
-There are also seven objects (e.g., ESO 116-018, NGC 6300) that show the presence of a reprocessed emission component from an inhomogeneous dusty torus (i.e., a clumpy torus of different geometries).
+There are spectra with a single simple component (e.g., ESO 215-014), with several simple components (e.g., NGC 5347, ESO 438-009), with an ionised reflection component (IGR J11366-6002, UGC 10120, NGC 5231), and with the multi-component (e.g., NGC 1050 and ESO 317-038) models.
+There are also seven objects (e.g., ESO 116-018, NGC 6300) that show the presence of a reprocessed emission component from an inhomogeneous dusty torus (i.e., a clumpy torus).
+The diversity of best-fit models reflects the wide variety of accretion regimes present in isolated AGNs.
+In most cases, the intrinsic 2–10 keV luminosities do not exceed log L$_{2-10 keV}^{int} \simeq$ 43.
+A particularly interesting case is ESO 499-041, for which Chandra data reveal deviations from the continuum above 5 keV that can be tentatively attributed to a relativistic iron line.

+We estimated SMBH masses primarily using the M–$\sigma$ relation, supplemented by literature values where stellar velocity dispersions were unavailable.
+The resulting SMBH mass distribution of 32 isolated AGNs is concentrated mostly above \(10^6\,M_\odot\), with the majority of objects (18/32) lying in the \(10^7\)–\(10^8\,M_\odot\) range.
+We note, a larger homogeneous sample of isolated AGNs will be required to determine whether this represents a general property of the isolated-AGNs population.
+Bolometric luminosities and Eddington ratios were derived using hard X-ray bolometric corrections.